STREAM3/pyISC/README.md

 Libraries:
 - numpy (required for running pyisc)
-- ipython, jupyter, pandas, scikit-learn (only required for running tutorial examples)
+- matplotlib, ipython, jupyter, pandas, scikit-learn (only required for running tutorial examples)

 Install with anacond: